Are you ready for college-level courses in English and Math?

 March-July 2015 Schools will administer tests to students.
 Schools may vary in whether all parts of test are completed in one day or two.

 Junior year is when you should take advantage of the Early Assessment Program.
-After you get your results, you'll know what areas you need to work on during your senior year of high school to get ready for CSULB college English and mathematics.
+After you get your results, you'll know what areas you need to work on during your senior year of high school to get ready for CSULB college level English and mathematics.
 You'll have your whole senior year to build necessary skills before you start at the University.

 EAP participation can lead to taking fewer tests and remedial college courses at the University, such as: